-- I have received my copy of the Personnel Policies and Procedures Manual which outlines 1. the policies, practices and benefits of South Ogden City.
+- 1. I have received my copy of the Personnel Manual, which outlines the policies, practices and benefits of South Ogden City.
 I accept responsibility for informing myself about these policies by reading them and, by asking they be explained. - 2.
-Since the information in this Personnel Policies and Procedures Manual is subject to change, the information I have received may be changed or replaced by other policies and procedures which South Ogden City may adopt in the future.
-I understand and acknowledge that no one has promised me that South Ogden City will not change these policies, and understand that South Ogden City has reserved the right to change these policies in the future. - For Introductory Employees and Department Heads, I understand and agree that my employment with South Ogden City may be terminable at-will, meaning that either I or South Ogden City may terminate the employment relationship at any time for any reason.
-Neither I nor South Ogden City has any obligation to base a termination decision on anything other than intent not to continue the employment relationship.
+Since the information in this Personnel Manual is subject to change, the information I have received may be changed or replaced by other policies and procedures, which South Ogden City may adopt in the future.
+I understand and acknowledge that no one has promised me that South Ogden City will not change these policies, and understand that South Ogden City has reserved the right to change these policies in the future. - 3.
+For Introductory Employees and Department Directors, I understand and agree that my employment with South Ogden City may be terminable at-will, meaning that either South Ogden City or I may terminate the employment relationship at any time for any reason.
+Neither South Ogden City nor I has any obligation to base a termination decision on anything other than intent not to continue the employment relationship.
 No one has promised me my employment will only be terminated for cause, or only for any reason, or will only be terminated through some particular process or procedure above, beyond, or besides such due process as required by Federal or State constitutional and statutory requirements. - 4.
 I understand and agree that no one at South Ogden City has authority to offer me employment on terms different from what is stated in this manual, and I understand and agree that no one in South Ogden City is authorized by South Ogden City to promise in the future that my employment will be different from what is stated in this manual.